 Communications Coordinator, College of Liberal Arts

-Emily Bills received her PhD in the history of architecture and urban planning from the Institute of Fine Arts at New York University.
+Emily Bills is an educator, curator, and author with research interests in urban history and social and environmental justice.
 She is Participating Adjunct Professor and Coordinator of the Urban Studies Program at Woodbury University.
-She is also the California Coordinator for the Society of Architectural Historian’s Archipedia project.
-Emily’s work on telephone infrastructure and the development of Los Angeles received a Graham Foundation Carty Manny Award Citation of Special Recognition.
-She’s also received fellowship and grant support from the Smithsonian, the American Council of Learned Societies, the Haynes Foundation, UCLA, and the Beverly Willis Architecture Foundation.
-Her work on architecture and urbanism has been published in many journals and books, including Michigan Modern: Design That Shaped America; Women and Things: Gendered Material Practices, 1750-1950; Engagement Party, Museum of Contemporary Art, Los Angeles; and Visual Merchandising: The Art of Selling.
-She has curated exhibitions on William F. Cody, Hélène Binet, Pedro E. Guerrero, Catherine Opie, and Richard Barnes, among others.
+Professor Bills received her PhD in the history of architecture and urbanism from the Institute of Fine Arts at New York University and completed a Postdoctoral Fellowship at the Smithsonian Institution Archives of American Art.
+Her work on telephone infrastructure and the development of Los Angeles received a Graham Foundation Carter Manny Award Citation of Special Recognition.
+She’s also received fellowship and grant support from the American Council of Learned Societies, the Haynes Foundation, UCLA, and the Beverly Willis Architecture Foundation.
+She’s published articles in many journals and books, including Michigan Modern: Design That Shaped America; Women and Things: Gendered Material Practices, 1750-1950; Engagement Party (Museum of Contemporary Art, Los Angeles); and Visual Merchandising: The Art of Selling.
+Curatorial projects include exhibitions on William F. Cody, Hélène Binet, Pedro E. Guerrero, Catherine Opie, and Richard Barnes, among others.

 Ph.D., History of Architecture and Urban Planning, Institute of Fine Arts, New York University,